Search now

 When people ask"who is your hero?" my answer is always the same; my grandfather Arthur Raymond Wilton.
 Ray, as he liked to be known, was an incredible man who was loved by many and while I was fortunate to share a very close relationship with him, for years much of his early life remained a mystery to me.

-I knew he had fought in the Second World War but, as with many members of that generation, he never spoke about it and would try his best to avoid the subject whenever it came up.
+I knew he had fought with the armed forces in the Second World War but, as with many members of that generation, he never spoke about it and would try his best to avoid the subject whenever it came up.
 This all changed in 2013 when I started working for Findmypast.
 One of the first things I learned was how important it was to capture the memories of older relatives before they are gone forever and this made me more determined than ever to hear his story in full.

 I asked if he would allow me to record an interview with him and at first, he was reluctant.
 "Why?" he asked, "I didn't do anything special so no need for all this fuss", but eventually I was even able to convince him to appear in a video for our sister site, Genes Reunited.